unit8co/darts/COVARIATES.md

 - if past covariates are used:
     - past covariates must be known in the future (e.g. day of the week, hour of the day, week of the year, year, ...)
     - must be supplied for `n - output_chunk_length` points in the future

-### 3.2.1.
-Requirements for prediction with past and future covariates

-To summarize the requirements for the two cases:

-#### Case (1) with `n <= output_chunk_length`

-Prediction only works if at least one sequence with an input and output chunk can be extracted from the data you passed to `predict()`:

-- nothing required for past targets and past covariates on input chunk; the data comes from training process
-- supply future covariates of minimum length `output_chunk_length` from future

-#### Case (2) with `n > output_chunk_length`

-Prediction only works by supplying the following data to `predict()`:

-- nothing required for past targets
-- past covariates of minimum length `n - output_chunk_length` from future
-    - requires past covariates to be known in future
-- future covariates of minimum length `n` from future horizon